joonlee16/Lipschitz-controllers/README.md

 ✅ Faster computation, enabling real-time deployment

-✅ Independence from constraint regularity (e.g., no need for linearly independent gradients)
+✅ Independent of constraint qualifications (e.g., no need for *Linear Independence Constraint Qualifications* (LICQs))

 ## 📁 In This Repo
 - The main script is `main.ipynb`, which includes two working examples.